 - Reduce prices – assuming that the volume will increase

-- Find more customers – assuming he has the capacity
+- Find more customers – assuming he has the capacity.

 - Deliver more for existing customers – assuming he has the capacity

 Each of the above factors has a complex set of variables that impact them.
-The greater the number and variety of ways you can influence an indicator, the more difficult it is to define exactly what and how much to change a process to get the results you want.
+The greater the number and variety of ways you can influence an indicator, the more difficult it is to define precisely what and how much to change a process to get the results you want.

 How readily can you influence an indicator?

-Leading vs lagging indicators
+Leading vs. lagging indicators

 On the other hand, leading indicators are harder to measure, but are easier to influence.
 For example, one factor in your profitability is the amount of revenue a truck can generate in a day.
 Assuming you are being paid based on production, this is impacted by:

-- time that the driver starts working
+- the time that the driver starts working

 - load time at the quarry